stashed/docs/docs/addons/etcd/tls/index.md

 This addon should be able to take backup of the databases with matching major versions as discussed in [Addon Version Compatibility](/docs/addons/etcd/README.md#addon-version-compatibility).

 ### Create Secret
-To access TLS secured Etcd cluster from Stash, we need to create a secret containing necessary `client-key` and `client certificate` in the `base64` encoded format.
-Let's create the secret containing necessary `client-key` and `client certificate` from the certificates created earlier to access our Etcd cluster.
+To access TLS secured Etcd cluster from Stash, we need to create a Secret.
+Let's create the Secret containing `client-key,pem` and `client.pem` from the certificates we have created earlier.

 ```bash
 kc create secret generic -n demo etcd-client-certs\